Boccca2014/CodeGra.de/docs/user/management.rst

 - **Normal**: a regular assignment.
 - **Exam**: an exam.
 For exams you do not configure the deadline of an assignment but rather when it starts and a duration.
-Students can optionally receive an e-mail with a link with which they can set a password and log into CodeGrade when the exam starts.
+Students can optionally receive an email with a link with which they can set a password and log into CodeGrade when the exam starts.
 During the exam students only have access to the course of the exam, and not any other courses.